-Kubernetes Clusters- How and When to Use
+Kubernetes Clusters- How to Set-up and Use

 In recent times, Kubernetes has become a widely used technology among software development companies.
 It enables the developers to organize the containers, scale their numbers, and make sure they are properly spread on the application nodes while deploying an application.
 In Kubernetes, clusters are an integral part of the underlying infrastructure as they enable the software developers to split the node pools into different configurations.
 For instance, it enables the creation of a node pool for machine-learning apps and also one worker node for applications that are running web services.
 Though it is an excellent way to make the application work smoothly.
 Sometimes, Kubernetes clusters can be a bit confusing to work with for the resources.